Crem2y/pico-console/README.md

 - Audio: 4-channel soft mixing (DAC)
 - Input: I2C GPIO expander
 - Storage: SPI SD card (wip)
-- Other: Battery monitoring, IR
+- Other: Battery monitoring, IR (NEC only)

 All hardware control and software stack are implemented from scratch without any OS or external frameworks.